iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

 .. figure:: ../_static/module_pictures/81xx/gen2/81_gen2_fully_connected.png
         :width: 500
-        :alt: Vertiq 81-XX Gen 2 Family with Heatshrink
+        :alt: Vertiq 81-XX G2 Family with Heatshrink

-        Final Vertiq 81-XX Gen 2 Family with Heatshrink
+        Final Vertiq 81-XX G2 Family with Heatshrink

 Power
 ================

 .. figure:: ../_static/module_pictures/81xx/gen2/81gen2_power.png
         :height: 400
-        :alt: Vertiq 81-XX Gen 2 Power Connections
+        :alt: Vertiq 81-XX G2 Power Connections

-        Vertiq 81-XX Gen 2 Power Connections
+        Vertiq 81-XX G2 Power Connections

-All Vertiq 81-XX Gen 2 modules are rated for a maximum 12S (50.4V) across the power terminals V+ and V-.
+All Vertiq 81-XX G2 modules are rated for a maximum 12S (50.4V) across the power terminals V+ and V-.
 It is recommended that the supplied voltage remain between 12 and 48V at all times.

 Please ensure that you select power wiring suitable for your application.
 Failure to do so can result in dangers like short circuits and fire.